@thingts/path - v2.0.4

 Class RelativePath

-Represents an relative filesystem path (i.e. a path that doesn't start at the root, i.e. doesn't have a leading separator) and is not, and provides methods for path manipulation and queries.
+Represents a relative path (i.e. a path that doesn't start at the root, i.e. doesn't have a leading separator), and provides methods for path manipulation and queries.

 RelativePath is similar to AbsolutePath but lacks methods that are only valid for absolute paths.